 You can’t compress PNG files with this tool.

-Slide 28 – Compressing JPEGs in GIMP
+Slide 28 – How to Compress JPEGs With GIMP

 After editing your photo, select the option to Export Image as JPEG.

 Slide 29 – How to Compress PNGs With GIMP

 When exporting PNGs, slide the Compression level to adjust file size.